Skip to content

 Informal Learning

-Learning in everyday life, at the workplace, in the family or during leisure time.
-It is not structured in terms of learning objectives, learning time or learning support.
-According to the 30/30/30/10 or 70/20/10 model, up to 90% of workplace learning takes place informally.
+Learning in everyday life, at the workplace, in the family circle or in leisure time.
+It is unstructured with regard to learning objectives, learning time or learning support.
+According to the 30/30/30/10 model or 70/20/10 model, up to 90% of workplace learning takes place informally.

 J